 - Employing the energies of volunteers in an optimal manner to support and serve them.

-- The (Seha) application: which provides remote medical consultations through video calling, text messages, or voice messages.
+- The (Seha) application: provides remote medical consultations through video calls, text messages, or voice messages.

 - (937) Service: which provides medical consultations via voice call.